huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 The [compel library](https://github.com/damian0815/compel) provides an easy way to emphasize or de-emphasize portions of the prompt for you.
 We strongly recommend it instead of preparing the embeddings yourself.

-Let's first make sure we have the newest version of compel installed:

-``
-pip install --upgrade compel
-``

 Let's look at a simple example.
 Imagine you want to generate an image of `"a red cat playing with a ball"` as
 follows: